DigitalArtifex/wireless-rgb-strip/README.md

-wireless-rgb-strip
+Wireless RGB LED Strip Controller
 ========================================================

-This is an Arduino project that incorporates WiFly module to control light settings wirelessly.
+This is an Arduino project that incorporates WiFly module to control an RGB LED Strip.
+This is an alternative to infrared and connected RGB LED Strip controllers.

 The current version of this project is 0.0.2 ALPHA.
-The software works, but please expect bugs and/or instability issues.
 In the current version of the code, I recommend using only 150 LED's max on Arduino Uno based products.

 ========================================================
 Usage example using telnet